adrianlungu/OpenCore-Z490-UD-rev-10/README.md

 ## How can I use this ?

-You can just use the EFI folder in the repository as is to boot either a Catalina installation disk or boot into your existing Mac installation.
+You can just use the EFI folder in the repository as is to boot either a Monterey installation disk or boot into your existing Mac installation.

 Do test using an USB stick before overwriting any existing Clover/OpenCore installation as issues could occur.

 If you find a better configuration for these specs, feel free to make a pull request or open an issue!

-## FAQ

-### My computer does not seem to boot

-Without CSM Support enabled (and 4G Decoding), the setup does not boot with my Sapphire Radeon 580 GPU for some reason.

 ## Special Thanks To